When a highway ramp leads into oncoming traffic, warning signs keep drivers from going the wrong way. That usually gets the job done.

 Weakness vs. Peers

-Another important tab on the TD Ameritrade stock profiles site is one called Peer Comparison.
+Another important tab on the TD Ameritrade stock profiles page is one called Peer Comparison.
 When you scroll down in this tab, it shows your chosen stock versus key peers in the industry, comparing them on the basis of important metrics such as earnings growth, price-to-earnings (P/E) ratio, and profit margin, among other factors.
 This data can help you smoke out possible danger signs in a stock.

 “I always like to compare stocks to others,” said Kevin Hincks, senior specialist for trader education and Swim Lessons host at TD Ameritrade.
 “Compare a stock to its sector and see how it’s doing compared to other stocks.
 Case in point: the P/E ratio.
 If the stock you pick has the highest P/E, maybe it’s not the best choice.”